thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 Awesome!
 All of a sudden, we don't have any Angular machinery at all anymore.
 But there's one last thing: What if we want a different binding configuration in a specific component?

 Lets say we have `NameService` as application wide injectable for the type `NameService`, but one particular component should get a different one?
-This is where the `@Component` annotations' `providers` property comes in.
+This is where the `@Component` decorators' `providers` property comes in.
 It allows us to add providers to a specific component (and its child components).

 {% highlight js %}
+{% raw %}
 @Component({
   selector: 'app',
-  providers: [NameService],
+  providers: [
+    {provide: NameService, useValue: 'Thomas' }
+  ],
   template: '<h1>Hello {{name}}!</h1>'
 })
 class App {
   ...
 }
+{% endraw %}
 {% endhighlight %}

 To make things clear: `providers` doesn't configure the instances that will be injected.
 It configures a child injector that is created for that component.
 As mentioned earlier, we can also configure the visibility of our bindings, to be even more specific which component can inject what.
-E.g. the `viewProviders` property allows to make dependencies only available to a component's view, but not its children. <s>We're going to cover that in another article.</s> Dependency injection host and visibility are covered in [this article](http://blog.thoughtram.io/angular/2015/08/20/host-and-visibility-in-angular-2-dependency-injection.html).
+E.g. the `viewProviders` property allows to make dependencies only available to a component's view, but not its children. <s>We're going to cover that in another article.</s> Dependency injection host and visibility are covered in [this article](/angular/2015/08/20/host-and-visibility-in-angular-2-dependency-injection.html).

 ## Conclusion

 The new dependency injection system in Angular solves all the problems that we have with the current DI in Angular 1.
 No name collisions anymore.
 It's an isolated component of the framework that can be used as standalone system, without Angular 2 itself.

 I gave a talk about that topic at [JSConf Budapest 2015](http://jsconfbp.com), <s>you can find the slides <a href="http://pascalprecht.github.io/slides/dependency-injection-for-future-generations/">here</a></s>.
 An updated version of the slide deck is [here](http://pascalprecht.github.io/slides/di-in-angular-2/#/).
 I would like to thank [Merrick](http://twitter.com/iammerrick) for letting me use some ideas of his talk at ng-vegas, and [Vojta](http://twitter.com/vojtajina) who built the original version of the new dependency injection system for Angular 2.

+Check out the demos below!